Kawhi Leonard Trade Rumors: NBA Executive Gives Expectation On When Deal Could Happen

 Many of the contending teams with a treasure trove of assets to dangle in the trade market, including the Los Angeles Lakers, Boston Celtics and Philadelphia 76ers, figure to be in the mix for Leonard and have been linked in trade rumors to the Spurs star at various times over the last few months.

-The 76ers reportedly are the only Eastern Conference team Leonard would consider playing for, which hurts the Spurs because the Celtics have the best assets to offer, and even if Boston doesn’t want to make a trade, the possibility of them still being in the mix would help San Antonio drive up the price for other teams.
+The 76ers reportedly are the only Eastern Conference team for whom Leonard would consider, which hurts the Spurs because the Celtics have the best assets to offer, and even if Boston doesn’t want to make a trade, the possibility of the C’s still being in the mix would help San Antonio drive up the price for other teams.

 The rest of the league probably hopes this Leonard situation ends soon, but the Spurs cannot afford to take a weak trade package in return for one of the top three or four players in the league (when healthy).
 This is the type of trade that can set a franchise back many years if it goes poorly.